stripe-archive/developer-office-hours/2020-09-10-checkout-taxes-coupons/README.md

 - [Coupons](https://stripe.com/docs/api/coupons) are merchant-facing objects you can use to control discounts on subscriptions or invoices.
 - [PromotionCodes](https://stripe.com/docs/api/promotion_codes) are customer-facing codes that are created on top of coupons and can be shared directly with your customers.

-First we [create a coupon](https://stripe.com/docs/api/coupons/create) to define how much to discount as a percent off or a flat amount off of the original price.
+First, we [create a coupon](https://stripe.com/docs/api/coupons/create) to define how much to discount as a percent off or a flat amount off of the original price.
 They can be applied per-customer or per-subscription.

 We can create a coupon from the CLI with the following: